efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 $\mathcal{L} = \textit{BCE} + a O + b F$
 </p>

-Orthogonal regularization ($O$): we want to encourage TP representations to capture different information in the screenplay and not diverge to the same point in the episode.
+<u>Orthogonal regularization ($O$)</u>: we want to encourage TP representations to capture different information in the screenplay and not diverge to the same point in the episode.
 For this reason we maximize the Kullback-Leibler (KL) divergence~$\mathcal{D}_{KL}$ between all pairs of TP-specific attention distributions:
 <p align="center">
 $O = \sum_{i \in [1,5]}\sum_{j \in [1,5], j \ne i}\log \frac{1}{\mathcal{D}_{KL}\left(tp_i \middle\| tp_j\right) + \epsilon}$
 </p>

-Focal regularization ($F$): we want to discourage the TP-specific attention distributions from deviating drastically from expected position of each TP event (expected positions are suggested in screenwriting theory and emperically found in annotations [6]).
+<u>Focal regularization ($F$)</u>: we want to discourage the TP-specific attention distributions from deviating drastically from expected position of each TP event (expected positions are suggested in screenwriting theory and emperically found in annotations [6]).
 For this reason the focal loss minimizes the KL divergence between each TP attention distribution $tp_i$ and the corresponding expected position distribution $th_i$:
 <p align="center">
 $F = \sum_{i \in [1,5]}\mathcal{D}_{KL}\left(tp_i \middle\| th_i\right)$
 </p>